 Should I resend invitations for my new wedding date?

-You’ve notified guests that you’re postponing, but now you have to let everyone know about your new date.
-Remember how much time, money, and resources went into sending your original print invitations?
+You’ve notified guests that your wedding is postponed, but now you have to let everyone know about your new date.
+Remember how much time, money, and resources went into sending your original print wedding invitations?
 Why put yourself through all that again?
 Instead, Gardner recommends swapping the snail mail for an easier alternative.

 “Since invitations for spring and summer brides have likely been mailed, Paperless Post is the best resource to quickly and elegantly communicate new details to guests,” says Gardner.
 “There is no need to send out a new printed invitation and reply card.
 The Paperless Post integrated response option is an extremely effective way to keep up with replies.”

-In addition to easily collecting RSVPs, you can also use Paperless Post’s follow-up tools to message guests after sending out your invitations.
+In addition to easily collecting RSVPs, you can also use Paperless Post’s follow-up tools to message wedding guests after sending out your postponement announcement.
 Especially now, it’s better to over communicate than under communicate with guests, to make sure everyone’s in the loop.

 How should you word a postponed wedding invitation?

-There are a ton of resources out there on wedding invitation wording, but not so much for a second round of invitations.
+There are a ton of resources out there on wedding invitation wording, but not so much for wedding postponement wording.
 You can easily modify the template of any Paperless Post wedding invitation to work for a follow-up invitation.
 Just follow these simple suggestions from Gardner to get you started:

 Can’t fit all your details on your invitation?
 No problem.
-With online invitations you can easily add a link to your wedding website to give guests all the details.
+With online wedding postponement cards you can easily add a link to your wedding website to give guests all the details.
 You can also add a link directly to your registry or new hotel accommodations to give guests time to plan for your new date.

 How can I stick to my wedding palette if I rescheduled for a different season?